jplesperance/redis-sniffer/README.md

 --event-log - name of the event log
 --full-log - name of the full log
--f, --filter - specify a comma seperated list of redis commands to log
+-f, --filter - specify a comma seperated list of redis commands to log --extra - log any additional non-redis events that make it to the redis server
 ```